 Pemetrexed may cause fetal harm when administered to a pregnant woman.
 See Part II: TOXICOLOGY Section.
 Pemetrexed clinical studies excluded pregnant women.
-Women of child bearing potential should have a negative serum pregnancy test prior to treatment with pemetrexed and should be advised to avoid becoming pregnant while on treatment with Pemetrexed disodium.
-Women should be advised to use effective contraceptive measures to prevent pregnancy during treatment with Pemetrexed disodium.
-If pemetrexed is used during pregnancy, or if the patient becomes pregnant while taking Pemetrexed disodium, the patient should be informed of the potential hazard to the fetus.
+Women of child bearing potential should have a negative serum pregnancy test prior to treatment with pemetrexed and should be advised to avoid becoming pregnant while on treatment with pemetrexed.
+Women should be advised to use effective contraceptive measures to prevent pregnancy during treatment with pemetrexed.
+If pemetrexed is used during pregnancy, or if the patient becomes pregnant while taking pemetrexed, the patient should be informed of the potential hazard to the fetus.